This Smoked Meatloaf Burgers On The Traeger Grill, recipe combines comfort food with nostalgia.

 - Place a slice of meatloaf on the everything bagel to form your sandwich

-- Garnish with mayonaise and cabot cheddar cheese if desired
+- Garnish with mayonnaise and Cabot cheddar cheese if desired

 Considering that you have the Traeger grill already hot and fired up, you should make these crispy no-fry potatoes as a side dish.
-They won't disappoint!
+Those yummy potatoes and other Traeger recipes can be found in this post.